 b.
 Do not use gaffs or sharp objects to grab, move, or hold the animal c.
-Do not leave the animal exposed to sunlight for extended periods on deck
+Do not leave the animal exposed to sunlight for extended periods on deck d.
+Cetaceans breathe through their blowhole.

 ANNEX I: GUIDELINES FOR THE SAFE HANDLING AND RELEASE OF CETACEANS PURSE SEINE GEAR: